rocket-pool/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

     ```
 5. For the minipool corresponding to `position`:
    1. If `blockTime` occurred *before* the parent node's `optInTime` or *after* the parent node's `optOutTime`, this attestation is not eligible for Smoothing Pool rewards.
 Ignore it.
-   2. If the minipool is not in `staking` status, it has not performed any eligible attestations yet so this duty should be ignored.
+   2. If the minipool is not in `staking` status by the time of this attestation, it has not performed any eligible attestations yet so this duty should be ignored.
    3. If `blockTime` occurred *before* the minipool's `statusTime`, it was not in `staking` status during the attestation duty so this duty should be ignored.
       1. *Note that this check will only be relevant for solo staker migrations, as conventionally-created minipools will enter `staking` long before they begin attesting whereas solo staker migrations will be attesting prior to entering `staking` status.*
 6. Look at the attestations in the subsequent blocks with matching `slotIndex`, `committeeIndex`, and `position`.
 Start at the block directly after `slotIndex`, and look up to 1 Epoch away (`BeaconConfig.SlotsPerEpoch`) from `slotIndex`.